 Reset which directories are monitored for apps to be installed into every time the watcher updates (this fixes the detection of KDE apps being installed/removed).

-Improved backend search routine for finding .desktop files or binaries.
+Improved backend search routine for finding

 The calendar plugin will now move to next day if the system remains on over 24 hours.

 lumina-fm will remove broken symlinks when deleting directories.